Condemned 84

-performances by several other Oi! bands, including The Business and Vicious Rumours, which drew a number of skinheads, and following the concert, some attendees attacked vendors, caterers and security staff.
-This was not an event organised by Condemned 84.
+performances by several other Oi! bands, including The Business and Vicious Rumours, which drew a number of skinheads.
+Following the concert, some attendees attacked vendors, caterers and security staff.
+The concert itself had not been organized by Condemned 84.

-They are often confused with their contemporaries Combat 84 due to the similar band names and the fact that the band did release an album on the same label way after Rock-O-Rama.
+They are often confused with their contemporaries Combat 84 due to the similar band names and both bands having released albums on the same label, Rock-O-Rama.

-The band have had various Line up changes over the past 40 odd years due to members now deceased or left the band.

-Many lies and un-truths have since been written about the band on various platforms and this has sadly vilified the band outside the mainstream corporate Punk, Oi scene where since this day the band have always just done their own thing, with slogans such as No Bullshit - No Politics on promotional material to highlight their dis-interest in pandering to any kind of alliances.

-The band have always stated their aim is to spread the word of Street Punk, Oi!, skinhead, bootboy music to the masses and continue to do say to this day.

 Discography

 As per the Condemned 84 official website: